 This course is taught in English.
+Textbooks and Course Materials are only offered in the English Language.

 This program is offered as a brick and mortar and hybrid (20% distance education).
 The schools are not offering the distance education portion of the Cosmetology program as this time.